By Pamela Chan

 “It’s the idea that we can still grow as a company without being a detriment to the environment and people in our communities, since these issues are all interlinked,” she specifies.

 As individuals, Tanah believes we have a right to ensure companies are integrating environmental and social considerations into their business practices.
-“Rather than wait for issues like climate change to disrupt our business model and the livelihoods of our partners, why don’t we start taking action and holding ourselves accountable now?”
+She maintains, “Rather than wait for issues like climate change to disrupt our business model and the livelihoods of our partners, why don’t we start taking action and holding ourselves accountable now?”

 The Three Zeros: An ambitious & imperative initiative

 And Tanah has done just that.
 Under her leadership, Gojek has released its first annual Sustainability Report on April 30, 2021 — the first to be compiled by a Southeast Asian Internet company in alignment with globally recognized standards.
 Perhaps the most outstanding feature of the report is the Three Zeros Initiative: a company-wide goal to achieve Zero Emissions, Zero Waste, and Zero (socioeconomic) Barriers by 2030.

 This report is part of Gojek’s efforts in becoming more transparent with our environmental, social, and governance (ESG) practices.
 Not only will this hold Gojek accountable, but it also keeps our stakeholders and investors up to date on how the company is faring against global and industry standards and peers.
 “How we do on the ESG front gives us license to operate in the long term, prepares us against future disruptions, and makes up the social contract we have with our communities and markets,” Tanah says, “Business growth and sustainability are no longer exclusive agendas.
 Rather, they have to be complementary and mutually beneficial.”